zachighton/newsletter_generator/README.md

 ### Python

 The majority of the process was carried out in Python.
+A link to the Jupyter Notebook can be found (here)[link].

 **Getting articles:**